guanqun/vim-mutt-aliases-plugin/README.md

     Subject: about mutt aliases plugin
     Reply-To:

-Of course, I assume you have a record in your `~/.mutt/aliases`
+Of course, I assume you have a record in your alias file:

     alias foo My Foo <foo@bar.com>